 A deposit of 10% of the purchase price (subject to a minimum of £3,000) shall be paid by the successful bidder or the purchaser forthwith after the sale of each lot to the auctioneers, “Future Auctions Ltd”, as Agents for the seller and stakeholder between the parties, and after the completion and subscription of the Minute of Preference and Enactment.
 Payment of the deposit must be made by clear funds in such manner as the auctioneers, in their sole discretion, accept.
-In addition to the deposit payable upon exchange of contracts, buyers will be required to pay an administration fee of 1.25% + VAT of the agreed sale price subject to a minimum fee of £2,500 + VAT.
+In addition to the deposit payable upon exchange of contracts, buyers will be required to pay an administration fee of 2.50% + VAT of the agreed sale price subject to a minimum fee of £2,500 + VAT.
 The deposit percentage or administration fee may be varied and any variation will be advertised on the online property schedule under the 'Terms of Sale' section.
 The amount advertised on the property schedule will take precedence if different to the standard terms on this page.
 If the successful bidder or purchaser fails to make the deposit, the auctioneer may re-sell the lot or require the immediately preceding bidder to complete the purchase at his last offer without prejudice to the seller’s right to claim damages against the purchaser for his failure.
 If a cheque given for the payment of the deposit is dishonored on presentation or if the purchaser fails to pay such deposit immediately after subscription of the Minute of Preference and Enactment, the seller will be entitled to treat this as being a repudiation of the contract and will be entitled to rescind the contract and re-sell the lot.
 Without prejudice to this the seller may still claim damages for repudiation of the contract against the purchaser.
 The auctioneer reserves the right to hold the Minute of Preference and Enactment until clear funds have been secured from the purchaser.

 5. Date of Entry and Payment of Balance of Purchase price.